 The Systems Biology Group, Inc. is dedicated to promoting a comprehensive set of non-pharmaceutical therapies capable of preventing, slowing, or in some cases reversing serious age-related illnesses.
 All these diseases are linked to elevated levels of chronic inflammation; many reflect mismatch between the prehistoric conditions in which humans evolved and the alien conditions of modern life.

-Relevant conditions include diabetes type 2 and other metabolic disorders; major bone and joint ailments; most forms of cancer in all stages — initiation, progression, and metastasis; atherosclerosis, stroke, and other cardiovascular disorders; Alzheimer’s disease, Parkinson’s, multiple sclerosis, and other neurodegenerative disorders; ulcerative colitis and Crohn’s disease; and dozens of other conditions, including many conditions once viewed as purely psychological in nature.
+A small sample of those illnesses includes ulcerative colitis, Crohn’s disease, and other inflammatory bowel diseases (IBDs); diabetes type 2 and related metabolic disorders; all major bone and joint ailments; most forms of cancer in all stages, from initiation to progression and metastasis; atherosclerosis, stroke, and related cardiovascular disorders; Alzheimer’s disease, Parkinson’s, multiple sclerosis, and countless other neurological diseases including major depression, bipolar disease, and schizophrenia that in the past were often viewed as purely “psychological” conditions.

-In our future pipeline: development of a real-time (RT) medical device worn by the user (RT InflammaTestTM*), capable of detecting and analyzing key circulating inflammatory markers using advanced nano-sensor technologies.
+In our future pipeline: plans for a wearable medical device capable of monitoring key circulating inflammatory markers in real-time using advanced nano-sensor technologies.

-Our research mission is to translate this information into systematically constructed protocols designed to combat low-grade chronic inflammation, decreasing disease risk and ameliorating clinical symptoms.
+Our core research mission is to translate this information into simple behavioral protocols designed to decrease disease risk and ameliorate the symptoms of dozens of major age-related diseases driven by modern drivers of low-grade inflammation,